mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 Some basic hardware and preparation will be required to install your logger in the field:

-Hardware:
+**Hardware:**

-  * Mounting pole for the data logger and enclosure.
+  * Mounting pole for the data logger and enclosure (Many hardware stores sell an inexpensive [fence post](https://www.lowes.com/pd/Blue-Hawk-Common-3-1-2-in-x-5-ft-Actual-0-6-in-x-3-5-in-x-5-ft-Powder-Coated-Steel-Garden-Fence-U-post-Post/4780965) that works well).
-  * Tie wraps to secure any slack on the sensor cable.
+  * [Tie wraps](https://www.lowes.com/pd/Utilitech-20-Pack-8-in-Cable-Ties/50005720) to secure any slack on the sensor cable.
-  * Landscaping pins to hold down the sensor cable leading from the pole to the water.
+  * [Landscaping pins](https://www.lowes.com/pd/Jobe-s-25-Pack-3-1-2-in-Steel-Landscape-Fabric-Pins/3638366) to hold down the sensor cable leading from the pole to the water.
-  * 3' Rebar stake for sensor support in the water.
+  * 3' or 4' [Rebar stake](https://www.lowes.com/pd/Hillman-1-2-in-dia-x-3-ft-L-Plain-Hot-Rolled-Steel-Weldable-Rebar-Rod/3057575) for sensor support in the water.
-  * PVC pipe to protect the sensor installation.
+  * [PVC pipe](https://www.lowes.com/pd/Charlotte-Pipe-1-in-dia-x-2-ft-L-450-PSI-PVC-Pipe/3341536) to protect the sensor installation.
-  * Nuts, bolts, washers and any other hardware to mount the logger to the mounting pole.
+  * Nuts, bolts, washers and any other hardware to mount the logger to the mounting pole (This example uses 1/4" hardware).

-Preparation:
+**Preparation:**

   * You will need to drill at least two holes in the enclosure provided with the Mayfly Starter Kit: One for mounting to the pole you choose and one for the sensor to exit the enclosure.
   * Place one rubber washer on the bolt and insert it into the hole for the mounting pole.